Top 5 Reasons to Quit Smoking (This is what smoking does to your body)

 A lot of people want to know how dangerous is secondhand smoke.
-Well, in short, inhaling secondhand smoke increases the risk of getting many of the same diseases as smokers do, and this includes lung cancer, coronary artery disease such as the heart attack, stroke, and others.
-Secondhand smoke causes over 40,000 deaths in United States every year.
-Children of smokers have more ear infections and respiratory illnesses such as asthma and bronchitis and infants exposed to parents who smoke have a greater risk of dying from sudden infant death syndrome.
-Of course, secondhand smoke isn’t as bad as a person smoking themselves, but it is still hazardous nonetheless.
+In short, inhaling secondhand smoke increases the risk of getting many of the same diseases as smokers do, including lung cancer, coronary artery diseases such as heart attack, stroke, and others.
+Secondhand smoke causes over 40,000 deaths in the United States every year.
+Children of smokers have more ear infections and respiratory illnesses such as asthma and bronchitis, and infants exposed to smoke parents have a greater risk of dying from sudden infant death syndrome.
+Of course, secondhand smoke isn’t as bad as a person smoking it, but it is still hazardous nonetheless.

-Lots of people will do things like blowing smoke in the other direction or rolling down the car window or blowing smoke out of the house window and while these are probably better than not doing that when it comes to secondhand smoke, they are still not effective in protecting the people around them from secondhand smoke.
-Also, air cleaners and other technologies that filter out smoke or cleanse the air, they don’t entirely eliminate the secondhand smoke.
+Many people will do things like blowing smoke in the other direction, rolling down the car window, or blowing smoke out of the house window.
+While these are probably better than not doing that when it comes to secondhand smoke, they are still ineffective in protecting the people around them from secondhand smoke.
+Also, air cleaners and other technologies that filter out smoke or cleanse the air don’t eliminate secondhand smoke.

-There is also the issue of third-hand smoke where dangerous chemicals from the smoke end up settling on clothing and furniture, which can linger there for months.
-The thing is that the smoke residue which stays on the walls, carpets, and other surfaces they can react with a common indoor air pollutant called nitrous oxide, and when those two react, they can form nitrosamines that persist for months and these nitrosamines are carcinogens.
+There is also the issue of third-hand smoke, where dangerous chemicals from the smoke end up settling on clothing and furniture, which can linger there for months.
+The thing is that the smoke residue which stays on the walls, carpets, and other surfaces can react with a common indoor air pollutant called nitrous oxide.
+When those two react, they can form nitrosamines that persist for months, and these nitrosamines are carcinogens.
 So, this is another reason why it is so important for people to quit smoking.
-It is not just for their own health but it is also for the health of those around them.
+It is not just for their own health, but it is also for those around them.

 Smoking costs a lot of money (Reasons to quit smoking)